kashishshah881/ml-as-a-service-pipeline/README.md

-The goal of this project is to create a data pipeline which creates a labeled dataset, using which we train a ML Model Pipeline and Deploy a Flask App on a Kubernetes Cluster.
+#### The Goal of this project is to create a data pipeline which creates a labeled dataset, using which we train a ML Model Pipeline and Deploy a Flask App on a Kubernetes Cluster.
+Everything is Managed On the Cloud. <br>
+# Lets Get Started!

 This Project has 4 Stages
 1. Annotation Pipeline